WorkSpaceMan/jxp/docs/installation.md

 NOTE: All the `/setup` endpoints will only run if the user table is empty to ensure that you can't overwrite an existing installation.

-You can set up a first user using the `/setup` endpoint, with the following default properties that you can override:
+You can set up a first user using the `/setup` endpoint (GET or POST), with the following default properties that you can override:

 ```js
 {
     email: "admin@example.com",